GitHub integration

 ClickUp task activity

-The task activity feed sometimes collapses similar activity items to ensure you see the most important details.
+Task activity feeds sometimes collapse similar activity items to ensure you see the most important details.

-You can take the following actions to locate GitHub activity:
+You can take the following actions to locate GitHub activity in a task:

-• Click More updates to reveal activity that has been hidden.
+• Click Show more to reveal activity that has been hidden.

 • When a branch is merged, commits display as a single activity item in the task's activity feed.